 Lumentum partner responsibility: integrity

 Lumentum is committed to the highest standards of social, ethical, and environmental conduct and responsibility.
 This commitment applies to our facilities, processes, and employees as well as to the companies with whom we do business.
-To implement this commitment in our supply chain, we have adopted the standards within the Electronics Industry Citizenship Coalition’s Code of Conduct (EICC).
+To implement this commitment in our supply chain, we have adopted the standards within the Responsible Business Alliance's (RBA) Code of Conduct.

 Ethics and labor at Lumentum